 Check out photos from 2016.

 Portland Thanksgiving Day 4-Miler

 We all have our Thanksgiving traditions (dinner at aunt Betsy’s, binge-eating mashed potatoes and helping dad untangle the Christmas lights, for example).
 The Thanksgiving Day 4-Miler through downtown Portland is another of those traditions.
 Bring non-perishable food to benefit Project FEED.
-A portion of the proceeds will benefit the St. Patrick’s Secondary School in Iten, Kenya, the USM Womens Track team, the Rafiki Foundation, Portland Trails and Partners for World Health.
-There’s a Kids 1K at 8:30 a.m.
+Proceeds to benefit Partners for World Health, Portland Trails, the St. Patrick’s Secondary School in Iten, Kenya and other area nonprofits.

 5K Turkey Trot

 8 a.m.
 Thanksgiving Day, Nov.
 28. Greely High School, Cumberland. $25 day of, $15-$20 in advance. www.greelyhockey.com/turkey

 The Thanksgiving Day 5K Turkey Trot has been hosted by Greely Hockey since 2008 and has become an annual tradition.
 And since it’s early in the morning, you can run or walk the 5K and still have plenty of time to prepare Thanksgiving dinner, hang with the fam and stuff your face with pie.

 8 a.m.
 Thanksgiving Day, Nov.
 28. Champions Fitness Club, Waterville. $18 in advance, $20 day of.

 It’s the 17th Annual Champions Fitness Club Turkey Run.
 Take a relaxed, yet active approach to your Thanksgiving this year with a fun group that gets together on Thanksgiving morning to do a 5K or 10K walk/run.
 Sign up online by noon Wednesday November 14 and get a t-shirt.